Move into Your Engineering Discipline Major

 It is possible to continue to take common classes into the second year, but this may extend your time to graduation.
 Find sample plans and flow charts in the department advising pages.

-If you remain undecided because you are looking for a career path not offered in the discipline degree programs, you should speak to the advisors in Engineering Fundamentals about the Bachelor of Science in Engineering degree program, which offers the flexibility to tailor your engineering curriculum path to meet your career goals.
+If you remain undecided because you are looking for a career path not offered in the discipline degree programs, you should speak to the advisors in Engineering Fundamentals about the Bachelor of Science in Engineering (BSE) degree program.
+Our unique BSE offers the flexibility to tailor your engineering curriculum path to meet your career goals.